-Abandoning Trans Rights is Not a Path to Victory
+Abandoning Trans Rights Is Not a Path to Victory

 I have a confession to make: I’m the reason the Republicans won both the Presidency and Congress.
 It’s me, hi, I’m the problem, it’s me.
 I’m very sorry about this and I promise to exist less next time.